-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 (g) Employees

-Liquidation: Employees have the same role, rights and responsibilities as unsecured creditors, but their claim ranks in priority.
+Liquidation: Employees have the same role, rights and responsibilities as unsecured creditors, but their claims rank as preferential claims.

-Receivership: All sums due to employees – including wages, deductions from wages (eg, provident fund contributions) and compensation for injuries – rank in priority over any floating charge.
+Receivership: Sums due to employees – including wages, deductions from wages (eg, provident fund contributions) and compensation for injuries – rank in priority as preferential claims over any floating charge.

 Examinership: Employees have the same role, rights and responsibilities as unsecured creditors.
 Additionally, the scheme or proposal should cover: